-The Boatyard Bar & Grill recycles all glass and paper and composts all food scraps - installation of a washdown room for all mats and trash cans allows run off to go through its grease trap as opposed to nutrient rich grease going into the stormwater system.
+The Boatyard Bar & Grill recycles all glass and paper - installation of a washdown room for all mats and trash cans allows run off to go through its grease trap as opposed to nutrient rich grease going into the stormwater system.
 Oysters shells are donated to the Oyster Recovery Partnership and our frying oil is recycled too!
 We buy wind-energy credits and have been awarded the Annapolis Environmental Stewardship Certification.

-As a member of One Percent For The Planet, the Boatyard Bar & Grill donates more than one percent of its sales to the Chesapeake Bay Foundation and other environmental causes.
-The Boatyard founded the Bands In The Sand event at the Chesapeake Bay Foundation which has over the years raised close to a million dollars for CBF - and the party has over 1,300 people in attendance!
+Boatyard Bar & Grill supports the Chesapeake Bay Foundation and other environmental causes.
+The Boatyard founded the Bands In The Sand event at the Chesapeake Bay Foundation which has over the years raised close to $3 million dollars for CBF - and the party has over 1,300 people in attendance!
 Dick Franyo, the Boatyard's owner, serves as a Trustee of the Chesapeake Bay Foundation.

-Organizing and hosting the Annual Opening Day Rockfish Catch-and-Release Fishing Tournament on premise, we have raised over $250,000 for the Chesapeake Bay Foundation, the Coastal Conservation Association, Maryland chapter and the Annapolis Police Dept. Youth Fishing Camp for at-risk kids.
+Organizing and hosting the Annual Opening Day Rockfish Catch-and-Release Fishing Tournament on premise, we have raised over $250,000 for the Chesapeake Bay Foundation, the Coastal Conservation Association, Maryland Chapter and the Annapolis Police Department Youth Fishing Camp for at-risk kids.

 The Boatyard Bar & Grill is featured on the Maryland Public Television news story "Eco Friendly Businesses", highlighting its "green" commitment to a healthy Bay and environment.